syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Fastline.md

 ### Dashed line

-The [StrokeDashArray](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LineSeries.html#Syncfusion_Maui_Charts_LineSeries_StrokeDashArray) property of [LineSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.LineSeries.html?tabs=tabid-1) is used to render the line series with dashes.
+The [StrokeDashArray]() property of [FastLineSeries]() is used to render the fast line series with dashes.
 Odd value is considered as rendering size and even value is considered as gap.

 {% tabs %}